19 Jun 2026

-Shunned or adored, ugly shoes are gaining ground
+Shunned or adored, “ugly” shoes are gaining ground

 Fashion genius or tasteless joke, ugly shoes are far from unanimous.
 And yet, they continue to charm the most prestigious brands and trendiest it-girls.
 A roundup of pairs to adopt if you’re feeling even the slightest bit daring…

-by Louise Menard.
+• by Louise Menard.

-While the neon-studded flip-flops from the Fenty x Puma collab flew off the shelves, Birkenstock 1774 just revealed its latest nylon creation: quilted velcro sandals, a reinterpretation of its signature Arizona model.
+While the neon-studded flip-flops from the Fenty x Puma collab flew off the shelves, Birkenstock 1774 just revealed its latest nylon creation — quilted Velcro sandals, a reinterpretation of its signature Arizona model.

-Outrageous footwear imagined by top fashion houses
+Outrageous footwear designed by top fashion houses

 Sneakers, mules, sandals, ballet flats… Every model is out there in the wild.
 But if one pair deserved the crown of ultimate ugly shoe, it would undoubtedly go to Crocs.
 A brand that understood the disruptive power of these controversial shoes long ago.

 After Levi’s, Hello Kitty, and Takashi Murakami, just to name a few, Crocs has multiplied its iconic collaborations with prestigious labels.
-Who could forget the urban design pair with interchangeable charms co-designed with Balenciaga, or the three collaborations with Simone Rocha, which gave rise to punk Crocs adorned with pearls and rhinestones?
+Who could forget the urban design with interchangeable charms co-designed with Balenciaga, or the three collaborations with Simone Rocha, which gave rise to punk Crocs adorned with pearls and rhinestones?

 And the sportswear universe is just as active.
 Salomon has teamed up with MM6 Maison Margiela for futuristic pink sneakers, while Asics joins forces with Danish designer Cecilie Bahnsen to create unique waterproof sneakers.
 In short, from the pony-hair clogs by Acne Studios to the Barbie-pink flat sandals by Scholl x Balenciaga, our hearts are already won over.

-Our 11 favorite pairs of ugly shoes
+Our favorite pairs of ugly shoes

-Blue nylon velcro sandals Nylon sandals, €350, Birkenstock 1774.
+Blue nylon Velcro sandals Nylon sandals, €350, Birkenstock 1774.

-Available at birkenstock.com.
+Available on birkenstock.com.

 Pink Crocs with pearls, €275, Crocs x Simone Rocha.